seanhuangcode/MNIST-Classifier/README.md

 # MNIST-Classifier
-A simple MNIST Classifier using a Neural Network in PyTorch.
+A simple MNIST Classifier using a Neural Network in PyTorch along with a simple GUI and canvas interface.